learn-co-curriculum/dsc-inheritance/README.md

 When you make use of a subclass and a superclass, you are defining levels of **_Abstraction_**.
 In this case, the superclass `Guitarist` is one level of abstraction higher than the subclass `Bass_Guitarist`.
 Intuitively, this makes sense--bass guitarists are a kind of guitarist, but not all guitarists are bass guitarists.

-It's also worth noting that you can always go a level of abstraction higher by defining a class that is more vague, but still captures the common thread amongst the subclasses.
+It's also worth noting that you can always go a level of abstraction higher by defining a class that is more vague but still captures the common thread amongst the subclasses.
 Here's an example to demonstrate.

 At first glance, it may seem that guitarists, singers, and drummers don't have enough in common with each other to make use of inheritance--a drummer is not a type of singer, etc.  However, one thing they all have in common is they are all a type of `Musician`.
 No matter what sort of musician you are, you: